dazamg/Project2Ideas/readme.md

 - User can be able to create a new recipe
 - User can be able to add a recipe to their favourites
 - User can be able to delete a recipe from their favourites list
+- User can be able to comment on a recipe
 - User can choose category/culture for a recipe
 - User can see the location and history of special recipes(optional)
 - Api - https://rapidapi.com/edamam/api/recipe-search-and-diet/endpoints